Safety Information

 As a staff, we consider maintaining the safety of all those who live in, work at, and visit our communities to be one of our most important jobs.
 This is a responsibility we take seriously.

-Courtesy phones: There is a courtesy phone at each building's entrance.
-Guests must be escorted at all times, so guests can use these phones (or other means) to contact residents when they arrive.
+There is a courtesy phone at each building's entrance.
+Guests must be escorted at all times, so guests can use these phones to contact residents when they arrive.
 These courtesy phones can also be used to contact 911 if there is an emergency.

-Surveillance cameras: Surveillance cameras are located at the entrances to all of our buildings and the interior public spaces.
-These cameras are monitored by the UMN Department of Public Safety.
+Surveillance cameras are located at the entrances to all of our buildings and the interior public spaces.
+These cameras are monitored by the UMN Department of Public Safety (DPS).
+DPS determines when video footage may be accessed for investigative purposes.

 - Residence Director on Duty: Each of our buildings has a Residence Director (a full-time staff member who works and lives in the building).
 At least one of these staff members is on call at all times.

-- University security: Security Advisors conduct rounds each day.
-These workers will report any issues to the University of Minnesota Police Department, part of the Department of Public Safety.
+- University Security: University Security staff conduct rounds each day, and they may be seen monitoring public spaces.
+They will report any issues to the University of Minnesota Police Department, part of the UMN Department of Public Safety.

 As a resident, you are also responsible for helping protect the safety of our community.
-Calling 911 immediately if there is an emergency, not allowing strangers into the building ("tailgating"), and locking doors are all important actions that you must do to protect your new home and our entire on-campus Gopher community.
+Below are important actions that you must do to protect your home on campus and our entire Gopher community.

 We understand that it can feel uncomfortable to talk with peers or report information about concerns in the building.
 However, we all have a responsibility to keep our buildings as safe as possible.